keithcollins/pi-bots/README.md

 # pi-bots

 This is a simple system I came up with for running multiple Twitter bots from my Raspberry Pi.
+Essentially, it really just makes cron task scheduling a tiny bit easier, and allows you to edit your schedule remotely via GitHub, using the gitpull shell script.
 Note I run this on Raspbian GNU/Linux 8 (jessie).

 I've also includded the code to a few of my own bots in the /bots directory, to help get you started with making bots in node.js.
 Basically just use [Twit](https://github.com/ttezel/twit).